skinnyrad/CMPi/README.md

 # Countermeasures Pi

 CMPi is an install script that allows the user to install Ubertooth, Ubertooth tools, Kimset, Blue Hydra, and all their dependencies onto Raspbian.
-This current version of CMPi has been tested with a clean, Buster version of Raspbian.
+This current version of CMPi has been tested with a clean, Bullseye version of Raspbian.

 ## Software Installed
 - Ubertooth dependencies and libraries (2020-12-R1) (https://github.com/greatscottgadgets/ubertooth)